 Natural gas to fuel efficient electric generating facility in Carroll County

-Carroll County Energy is a proposed electric generation facility that will use clean-burning U.S. natural gas to produce power for American homes and businesses.
-At 700 megawatts, the facility will fill energy needs which are expected to increase as 6,300 megawatts of conventional coal-fired generation in Ohio goes into retirement by 2015.
+Carroll County Energy is an electric generation facility that uses clean-burning U.S. natural gas to produce power for American homes and businesses.
+At 700 megawatts, the facility fills energy needs which are expected to increase as 6,300 megawatts of conventional coal-fired generation in Ohio goes into retirement.

-The facility will be a significant stimulus for the economy of Carroll County and surrounding communities creating up to 500 new construction jobs.
-In addition, the facility represents an important step forward in America’s transition to cleaner energy production while helping to move America towards energy independence.
+The facility is a significant stimulus for the economy of Carroll County and surrounding communities.
+The facility represents an important step forward in America’s transition to cleaner energy production while helping to move America towards energy independence.
 The 77 acre site is approximately one-half mile east of Ohio 9 and 2.5 miles north of Carrollton.
 It is adjacent to Carroll County Community Improvement Corporation land that is designated for industrial and commercial development.

-Carroll County Energy will employ new state-of-the-art General Electric natural gas and steam turbine technology in a configuration known as “combined-cycle.”
+Carroll County Energy employs new state-of-the-art General Electric natural gas and steam turbine technology in a configuration known as “combined-cycle.”
 The facility is described as “efficient generation from a small footprint,” which is important in terms of providing for future energy needs with minimal environmental impact.

 The Project began commercial operations in December of 2017.